What to Know About Condo Mortgages & Non-Warrantable Condo Loans

 A condominium unit is a singular unit within a building or community that is owned by an individual.
 A condo building typically has shared common areas like garages, rec rooms, gyms, outdoor spaces, etc. These common areas are maintained by the condominium association and are paid for by the residents through dues, sometimes referred to as common charges.

 When applying for condo financing, the lender must approve the borrower and the condo building.
 Some things a lender looks for in a condo building, especially in Manhattan condos, are:

 - High owner occupancy rates

-- No current litigation.
-Certain lenders will want a history of previous litigation and the outcome.
+- Some lenders may require a history of previous litigation and the outcome